-In preparing these financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through November 29, 2022, the date the financial statements were available to be issued.
-There were no subsequent events that require recognition or disclosure in the financial statements.
+In preparing these consolidated financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through November 30, 2023, the date the consolidated financial statements were available to be issued.
+Except as disclosed in Note 4 related to the PRI, there were no subsequent events that require recognition or disclosure in the consolidated financial statements.